Hong Kong leader insists she will stay on

 Philip FONG, AFP

-Lam said she had "not even contemplated" discussing resigning with the Chinese government, which gives Hong Kong a restricted form of autonomy but ultimately is in charge of the territory.

-Lam was speaking after the Reuters news agency released an audio recording of her telling business leaders last week she wanted to step down and take responsibility for the unrest.
+Lam was speaking after Reuters news agency released an audio recording of her telling business leaders last week that she wanted to step down and take responsibility for the unrest.

-"For a chief executive to have caused this huge havoc to Hong Kong is unforgivable," Lam said in the audio recording.
+"For a chief executive to have caused this huge havoc to Hong Kong is unforgivable," an emotional Lam said in the audio recording.

 "If I have a choice," she said, speaking in English, "the first thing is to quit, having made a deep apology."

-Lam told the business leaders she had "very limited" room to resolve the crisis because it had become a national security and sovereignty issue for Beijing.
+Lam told the business leaders she had "very limited" room to resolve the crisis because it had become a national security and sovereignty issue for China.

+On Tuesday afternoon Beijing repeated its support for the chief executive, but warned it would "never allow the situation in Hong Kong to continue unabated".

+"If the situation continues to deteriorate and moves into the turmoil that endangers national sovereignty and security, that is beyond the control of the (Hong Kong) government, the central government will never sit idly by," said Xu Luying, spokeswoman for the Hong Kong and Macao Affairs Office of China's central government.

 Medical staff at a public hospital in Hong Kong form a human chain in solidarity with pro-democracy protests